NicolasThiesen/k8s-examples/README.md

 # K8S example

-## Pre-requisites
+## Prerequisites
+- You must to intalled docker.
-- You must to pre intalled docker and kubernetes
+- You must to intalled kubernetes ( kubectl is enough ).
+- You must to installed eksctl.
+- You must to installed helm.
-- You must already deployed nginx ingress contreller
+- You must already deployed [the cluster on AWS]().
 ## To run

 - Build the docker images